massma/website/source/causality.md

 Gentine](https://gentinelab.eee.columbia.edu/people/pierre-gentine)
 and [Jakob Runge](https://climateinformaticslab.com/about/).
-Our big takeaway is to consider **drawing a causal graph as a first step in your next project; it might help clarify the research process**.
+Our big takeaway is to consider **drawing a causal graph as a first step in future projects; it might help clarify the research process**.

 [^5]: [Judea Pearl](http://bayes.cs.ucla.edu/jp_home.html)'s
     bibliography is a good place for a deep dive into a lot of the